 After the publication of the last (QLR or Newspaper) Probate Notice, it is regulated by law that two weeks (14 days) must past before an originating application for a Grant of Probate can be filed in the Supreme Court Registry.

 The Probate Application documents are normally prepared and signed during the 2 week Notice Period ready for filing at the earliest opportunity after the Notice period has passed.

-Stage 3 – Supreme Court Registry Processing (Minimum 4 Weeks)
+Stage 3 – Supreme Court Registry Processing (About 4 Weeks)